AryanTejani/DemoRepo/readme.md

-!This is readme file.
+!This is readme file.\n
-first
-second
-third
+first\n
+second\n
+third\n
+i am in sub branch and it is good.